boostcon/cppnow_website/lodging.md

 * All reservations must be guaranteed with a credit card.
 * Payment for one night is required at the time you make your reservation.
-* Balance of reservation will be charged to the Credit Card on file, 60 days prior to arrival
+* Balance of reservation will be charged to the Credit Card on file, 30 days prior to arrival
-* Reservations within 60 days of arrival are due in full
+* Reservations within 30 days of arrival are due in full
 * Cancellations prior to 14 days of arrival are refundable, less a $35 cancellation fee.
-* Cancellation of your reservation made inside 14 days of arrival is non-refundable.
 * C++Now rates will be extended 3 days prior and 3 days after the conference, subject to availability.
 * Rates do not include breakfast or other meals.
 * Check-in time is 4:00 pm (Mountain Time) on day of arrival; check-out time is 11:00 am on departure day.